 Hardest thing about traveling with kids?
 The entire pace of the trip is dictated by your kids.
 You will cut your sightseeing list in half.
 You won’t be able to do all the things you personally want to.
 This also often means eating the bulk of our meals around lunch time because by 6 pm, trying to take a toddler out to a restaurant is like playing the lottery.
 You tend to lose every time.

 Most family-friendly destination you’ve visited?
-Besides my neighboring Nordic countries, I love going to Spain and Portugal with the family.
+Besides my neighboring Nordic countries, I love going to Spain and Maldives beach houses with the family.
 One of our most memorable family travels was bringing them with me on assignment to Mauritius and

 What’s your biggest piece of advice for moms who are intimated, but want to travel with their children?
 There are tons of resources out there to guide you and it’s a lot easier than you think.
 Kids are very versatile and adaptable, and they will feed off your own energy.
 R

-On a side note, my favorite stroller for traveling with a baby 6 months or older or a toddler is the BabyZen YOYO.
+(On a side note, my favorite stroller for traveling with a baby six months or older is the BabyZen YOYO.)

 Creative Director and Influencer Lauren Wells